craftercms/docs/source/by-role/developer/common/content-modeling/content-type-page.rst

 |

 As you can see from the controller we just added, the controller is used to customize your page by enabling you to run codes before the page is rendered.
-To find out more about groovy APIs in CrafterCMS, please see the section :ref:`newIa-groovy-api`.
+To find out more about groovy APIs in CrafterCMS, please see the section :ref:`groovy-api`.